DC-development/DC-Mediaplayer/README.md

 2. Choose a mediafolder and theme
 3. Done

-It will list all mp3 files from the given Folder and sho them in a nice responsive interface to play and browse.
+It will list all mp3 files from the given Folder and show them in a nice responsive interface to play and browse.

 (Short video demo: https://www.youtube.com/watch?v=XOENUNjf2Fo&feature=youtu.be)